shadps4-emu/shadPS4/documents/building-windows.md

 1. Go through the Git for Windows installation as normal
 2. Download and Run LLVM Installer and `Add LLVM to the system PATH for all users`
 3. Download and Run CMake Installer and `Add CMake to the system PATH for all users`
 4. Download Ninja and extract it to `C:\ninja` and add it to the system PATH for all users
+    * You can do this by going to `Search with Start Menu -> Environment Variables -> System Variables -> Path -> Edit -> New -> C:\ninja`

 ### Validate the installs